Colorado Rockies minor league players: Braylen Wimmer

 Braylen Matthew Wimmer (born December 27, 2000) is an American professional baseball shortstop in the Colorado Rockies organization.

 Wimmer attended Yukon High School in Yukon, Oklahoma.
 As a senior in 2019, he hit .410 with six home runs.
 Wimmer then played four seasons of college baseball at the University of South Carolina for the Gamecocks.
 After the 2021 season, he played in the Cape Cod Baseball League with the Bourne Braves.
 In 2022, Wimmer played in 55 games for the Gamecocks and hit .312 with seven home runs and 35 RBIs.
 He was selected by the Philadelphia Phillies in the 18th round of the 2022 Major League Baseball draft but opted not to sign.
 Wimmer appeared in 56 games for South Carolina in 2023 and batted .304 with 14 home runs and 42 RBIs.

 Wimmer was selected by the Colorado Rockies in the eighth round of the 2023 Major League Baseball draft.
 He signed with the team for $157,050.
 Wimmer made his professional debut with the Arizona Complex League Rockies, hitting .383 over 14 games.
 He played the 2024 season with the Fresno Grizzlies and batted .285 with 14 home runs, 64 RBIs, and 34 stolen bases over 118 games.
 Wimmer was assigned to the Spokane Indians to open the 2025 season and was promoted to the Hartford Yard Goats in July.
 He was named Northwest League Player of the Month in May for his performance with Spokane.
 Over 131 games between Spokane and Hartford, Wimmer hit .296 with 17 home runs, 69 RBIs, and 37 stolen bases.
-He was assigned to play in the Arizona Fall League with the Salt River Rafters after the season.
+He was assigned to play in the Arizona Fall League (AFL) with the Salt River Rafters after the season.
+During the AFL season, he was diagnosed with a brain tumor and underwent an awake craniotomy.
+Wimmer returned to Hartford for the 2026 season.
+Across 81 games, he batted .253 with four home runs, 30 RBIs, and 30 stolen bases.